 Comes with 4 different suction levels to use depending on the floor type.
-Has an easy to open canister for emptying the dust and dirt.
+Has an easy-to-open canister for emptying the dust and dirt.
 Cord allows for a 33-foot cleaning radius that limits switching between outlets.

 This option is not the best for carpets unless they are low pile.

-Weighing at 10 pounds, this vacuum cleaner is lightweight and easy to carry throughout the house.
+Weighing 10 pounds, this vacuum cleaner is lightweight and easy to carry throughout the house.
 Handle has a quick-release design for accessing hard-to-reach areas.
 Comes with a crevice brush, an upholstery tool, and a pet brush.

 Can be difficult to maneuver, and is pretty loud.